 The first layer, or layer 1, has two levels: Physical and Data Link:

-• Physical level: It’s the bare minimum level that allows devices to be connected.
+- Physical level: The bare minimum required for devices to be connected.
 In other words, at this level, a network switch works like a splitter—it’s the network hub as mentioned above.

-Layer 2 is the Network level when a switch becomes a managed switch.
+Layer 2 is the level at which a switch becomes a managed switch.
 It’s when the hardware has more features, including VPN, QoS, packet inspection, and more.
+At layer 2, a switch begins to perform some Firewall functions.

-That said, when it comes to picking a managed switch, it’s always the question between Layer 2 vs. Layer 3, and the answer is you only need the latter if you don’t already have a router.
+That said, when it comes to picking a managed switch, the question is always Layer 2 vs. Layer 3, and the answer is you only need the latter if you don’t already have a router.

 Layers are irrelevant when you’re looking for an unmanaged switch.
 The majority of managed switches you’ll find are layer-2.

 The more layers a switch supports, the more expensive it is.
-A switch that supports more layers can always be programmed to work as one that supports fewer layers.
+A switch that supports more layers can always be programmed to work as if it supported fewer layers.
 The other way around is not possible.

 PoE switch